 For This, scroll down to remote storage setup instructions and click on the link next to ‘Authenticate with Dropbox’ option.
 It’ll take you to the Dropbox website where you will be asked to sign-in using your Dropbox email and password.

-Then after login, you will be asked for the permission to allow UpdraftPlus to access your Dropbox account.
+Then after login, you will be asked for permission to allow UpdraftPlus to access your Dropbox account.
 There is nothing to worry about it, UpdraftPlus will only have permission to access its own folder.
 So, click the ‘Allow’ button.

-Now, you’ll be redirected to UpdraftPlus website where you need to click on ‘Complete Setup’ button to finish setup.
+Now, you’ll be redirected to UpdraftPlus website where you need to click on the ‘Complete Setup’ button to finish setup.

 Once the setup finished, you’ll be taken back to your WordPress site’s UpdraftPlus settings page again.
 Now, scroll down to the bottom of the page and click on the Save Changes button.